 But What If The Computer Knows Too Much?

-Event tracing for RCU: 35MB of trace events for failure

-Way too much to read and analyze by hand

-What to do?
+Event tracing for RCU: 35MB of trace events for each failure Way too much to read and analyze by hand all the time What to do?

 But What If The Computer Knows Too Much?